 A. Use fair and valid assessments

-Every business needs to make sure they have a hiring process that uses fair and valid systems to ensure they aren’t discriminating against any population sub-groups as a best hiring practice.
-With fair and valid assessments and processes the company is able to hire the best candidates, and all candidates are treated fairly.
+Every business needs to make sure they have a hiring process that is inclusive and uses fair and valid systems to ensure they aren’t discriminating against any population sub-groups as a best hiring practice.
+With fair and valid assessments and processes the company is able to hire the best candidates, and all candidates are treated in an unbiased manner.
 Good assessment data is one way that companies can help address the social injustices that are happening in business all the time.
 Here are a few best practices:

 i.
 Ensure they are statistically proven